top of page

 2. Breathe out through pursed lips and…

-👉 Imagine stopping yourself passing wind
+👉 Imagine stopping yourself from passing wind

 👉 THEN draw your belly button gently towards your spine